WWST: History

-102.1 FM was known as WSEV-FM (co-owned with WSEV/930 in Sevierville) in its early years and was automated.
+The station was known as WSEV-FM–the FM sister station to WSEV (930 AM) in Sevierville, Tennessee–in its early years and was automated.
 In 1981, the station started playing a mix of adult contemporary and country music as "U-102".
 Eventually, the station started playing adult contemporary exclusively.

 WMYU and WWST frequency swap

 WMYU had been on the 102.1 frequency since 1981.
 They were known as U102 and listed in the Tennessee Football program as a station that carried the Vol Network football broadcast identified as WMYU Sevierville/Knoxville.
 They were also the official sponsoring station of Boomsday which takes place on Sunday night before Labor Day and started back in 1986.

-On that same date, sister station 93.1 FM changed to Star 93.1 FM with the call sign "WWST".
-On March 9, 2001, the two stations swapped frequencies moving the WWST call letters to 102.1 FM as Star 102.1 while the "WMYU" call letters were moved to 93.1 FM where they remained until late 2008.
+The "Star" branding and WWST call sign originated in 1994 on 93.1 FM.
+On March 9, 2001, the two stations swapped frequencies: WWST moved to 102.1 FM as Star 102.1, while the WMYU call letters moved to 93.1 FM where they remained until late 2008.